MacKrell History, Family Crest & Coats of Arms

 The surname MacKrell was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland.

-Important Dates for the MacKrell family
+Early History of the MacKrell family

 This web page shows only a small excerpt of our MacKrell research.
 Another 116 words (8 lines of text) covering the years 1180, 1388, 1576, 1595 and 1630 are included under the topic Early MacKrell History in all our PDF Extended History products and printed products wherever possible.